vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 | dense (ann)      | dense => col-MiniLM => MiniLM              | [dense-colbert-cross](http://localhost:8080/search/?query=what+was+the+Manhattan%20Project&queryProfile=dense-colbert-cross&rerank-count=24) |
 | dense (ann)      | dense => col-MiniLM => Container re-ranking| [dense-colbert-cross-container](http://localhost:8080/search/?query=what+was+the+Manhattan%20Project&queryProfile=dense-colbert-container-rerank&rerank-count=24) |

-The last retrieval and ranking method fetches the title_token_ids tensor of the top-k globally ranked documents.
-In this case the re-ranking using the cross attention model happens in the stateless container layer.
+The last retrieval and ranking method fetches the title_token_ids tensor of the top-k globally ranked documents and the re-ranking using the cross attention model happens in the stateless container layer.
 This enables separating the cpu intensive re-ranking step from the content nodes (storage) which with enables faster auto-scaling as one can scale the number of containers of the stateless container serving cluster more easily than content node auto scaling.

 It's possible to control approximate nearest neighbor search (ANN) and WAND top-k parameters.
-Also re-rank count could be overridden by the query parameter rerank-count.
+Also the second-phase ranking expression re-rank count could be overridden by the query parameter rerank-count.

-* *&ann.hits=x* sets the targetNumber of hits that should be retrieved by the dense retriever and exposed to the first-phase ranking expression
+* *&ann.hits=x* sets the targetNumber of hits that should be retrieved by the dense retriever and exposed to the first-phase ranking expression.
-* *&wand.hits=x* sets the targetNumber of hits that should be retrieved by the sparse wand retriever and exposed to the first-phase ranking expression
+* *&wand.hits=x* sets the targetNumber of hits that should be retrieved by the sparse wand retriever and exposed to the first-phase ranking expression.
-* $rerank-count
+* *$rerank-count=x* sets the number of hits which are re-ranked by the expression in the *second-phase* expression in the ranking profile.

 ## Shutdown and remove the Docker container: